prem-muthedath/timer/README.md

 java swing frame view.
 Sample reports are in `notes/sample-timer-reports` folder.
 This folder also contains a sample output from Beck's timer.

-NOTE: You can select your output order and format by passing the right values for order and format to `timer/src/main/timer/Timer.report()`.
-For an example usage, see `timer/src/tests/timer/AllTests.java`.
+NOTE: `src/main/timer/Timer.java` offers public methods that clients can invoke to not only generate method timings for a set of timing tests over a range of collection sizes but also to order and format the results.
+For example usage, see `src/tests/timer/AllTests.java`.

-I have re-used the tests in Beck's book.
+I have re-used the tests in Beck's book; they are in `src/tests/timer` folder.

 ##### Benchmarking: